cdrick65/Symbios/README.md

 - information composition tool:
 SPEC + Pillar => Static Documents / Reports

 DynamicReports (can update according to a new context)

 - activity logger: contextual taging of created information between start and stop moment.
-- general planing tool:
+- general planing tool
 planing/managing (future)events, to-do, project, ideas, ...

 iCal friendly

 -AI integration
-help recognising information, categorizing grow and learn as the system grows. help and assit the physical symbiot monitor and control CPS
+help recognising information, categorizing

+grow and learn as the system grows.

+help and assit the physical symbiot

+monitor and control CPS

 -Mobile Companion
-=> export from Pharo (basic info model when stabilized) - Adobe Cordova ?
+export from Pharo (basic info model when stabilized) - Adobe Cordova ?

-=> Do a Symbiox
+Do a Symbiox
-- a very simple app

-to enter contextalized SymbiosInput from the phone device (being actually a symbioIS).
+a very simple app to enter contextalized SymbiosInput from the phone device (being actually a symbioIS).

 Storing this info localy and send when other symbiosIS is met on the local network and appaired (according to contracts).